 The formula to calculate the Total Expense Ratio is:

-Risk Profiles & Asset Allocation of Mutual Funds
+Risk Profiles and Asset Allocation of Mutual Funds

 Every mutual fund comes with a certain level of risk and knowing your risk profile is key to choosing the right one.
 Along with that, asset allocation (how a fund divides money between equity, debt, and other assets) plays a big role in how the fund performs.
 In this section, we'll explain how risk and asset allocation work together, and how to pick mutual funds that match your comfort level and financial goals.